 I rambled on for a year about how I was going to do this volunteer project in Costa Rica; my friends didn’t think I would do it.
 I proved them wrong and finally bought a plane ticket to Costa Rica, with a stop in Belize along the way, and I was off on my first backpacking adventure.

 I hung out with locals, lived off the grid (this is in 2008 before smartphones) in a tree house by the Pacific Coast with no electricity, snorkelled with marine biologists along the barrier reef, and realized that it’s possible to live with much less.
 With only one pair of flip flops, a few shirts, shorts, and the company of others, life can be fantastic.

 I realized travel isn’t what most people tell you it is, and that it doesn’t have to be hard, or impossible, or some sort of untouchable feat.
 And that people are pretty much the same wherever you go.

 So I made the road my life, and I’ve been going with the flow ever since.

 It’s been many years since my first solo travels, but along the way, I’ve learned buying everything that’s marketed to you isn’t the path to success or happiness.

 I’ve learned that hopping a plane or getting that extra passport stamp doesn’t always solve your problems.

 I’ve learned that starting a life on the other side of the world is harder in ways you would have never expected, and simpler for reasons you didn’t know existed.

-Are you a first-time backpacker?
+Thinking of starting a long term travel life?
 Looking to teach English abroad?
-Going on a short trip to a beautiful new city?
-Vegetarian?
-Coffee drinker?
-Zero-waste wanderer?
-Animal lover?
-Feel free to browse my site for stories, tips, tricks, and guides on travel.
+Planning a weekend getaway to a new city?
+Feel free to browse my site for travel stories, tips, advice, and expert destination guides.